gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ### MHC class II

 - still the 3 domains
-- α1 and β1 contacts the TCR
+- α1 and β1 contact the TCR
-- a symbol of the ability of antigen presenting
+- a symbol of the ability of antigen-presenting

 Expressed on professional APCs, B cells, activated T cells, thymus epithelial cells, etc.